SPAAM-community/spaam-community.github.io/README.md

 ## Quick Start - Best

 Using GitPod and with real-time rendering of website before pushing

+> 💡 Development and testing without pushing, and all without having to install anything on your laptop

 - Press the gitpod button on the repository (assuming extension installed)
 - Make a change